 The importance of backing up data on your computer cannot be understated.
 Should something happen to the computer’s hard drive, all data could be lost.

 Depending on the damage, the data might not be recoverable – even if recovery is attempted by an expert.
 Regular back up is part of any computer maintenance protocol.
-The store a copy offsite with a
+Backing up regularly is part of any computer maintenance protocol.
+The store a copy offsite with a tape rotation service or stored online.

-Whether the computer is used for personal or business applications, back up is necessary and there are many formats to choose from to perform the action.
+Whether the computer is used for personal or business applications, backing up is necessary and there are many formats to choose from to perform the action.

 Internal Back Up